azuline/saffron/README.md

 I'll see if I can publish this to `crates.io` later...

+We'll need a way to include the built CSS, but I don't want to check it into VCS because dev-version CSS would override it.
+Perhaps a CI to ensure that CSS is prod css?

 ## Usage

 - Run `fragrance user create <username>` to add a user.